codeigniter4/CodeIgniter4/user_guide_src/source/helpers/text_helper.rst

 	The third parameter is an optional suffix added to the string, if undeclared this helper uses an ellipsis.

-	.. note:: If you need to truncate to an exact number of characters please see the :php:func:`ellipsize()` function below.
+	.. note:: If you need to truncate to an exact number of characters, please see the :php:func:`ellipsize()` function below.

 .. php:function:: ascii_to_entities($str)